 }

-}In the above we are creating a resource group, and we have informed Terraform we want to prevent its destruction through the lifecycle meta-argument.
-In this scenario let's assume that we are only managing a portion of the resources within the resource group (RG) via Terraform and other via some other mechanism.
-If we were to not have prevent_destroy when we eventually did a destruction those resources created out of Terraform would also be destroyed.
-By having prevent_destroy we are now required to be more assertive when we want to destroy the RG, we would either have to remove it manually or commit a change removing the lifecycle attribute.
+}Here we're creating a resource group, and we've told Terraform we want to prevent its destruction through the lifecycle meta-argument.
+Let's say we only manage some of the resources in the resource group (RG) through Terraform and the rest through something else.
+Without prevent_destroy, when we eventually ran a destroy those resources created outside Terraform would get destroyed too.
+With prevent_destroy we now have to be more deliberate about destroying the RG.
+We'd either remove it manually or commit a change that drops the lifecycle attribute.

-I find that prevent_destroy is a favourite to security folks as it helps to add an extra level of assurance around destructive operations, especially on resource types that have such a large blast area like a resource group.
+I find prevent_destroy is a favourite of security folks because it adds an extra level of assurance around destructive operations, especially on resource types with a big blast area like a resource group.

-Now we come to one of the more commonly used and in my opinion the most dangerous, ignore_changes.
-A reason why you might want to use ignore_changes is if some outside force / process is going to be modifying your resources, an example of this might be mutation of tags or tag values via Azure policy or potentially the number of instances of a resource due to a scaling event.
-Both of those examples are what I would consider good reasons to utilise ignore_changes.
-Lets look at a very basic example:
+Now we come to one of the more commonly used options, and in my opinion the most dangerous: ignore_changes.
+You might want ignore_changes when some outside process is going to modify your resources.
+That could be a tag or tag value getting changed by Azure policy, or the number of instances of a resource changing because of a scaling event.
+Both of those are good reasons to use ignore_changes.
+Let's look at a very basic example:

 resource "scratch_block" "this" {